the-draupnir-project/draupnir-documentation/docs/contributing/development-environment.md

 ### Running integration tests

-The integration tests can be run with `yarn test:integration`.
+The integration tests can be run with
+`npm run -w apps/draupnir test:integration`.
 The config that the tests use is in `config/harness.yaml` and by default this is configured to work with the server specified in `mx-tester.yml`, but you can configure it however you like to run against your own setup.

 ### Debugging an integration test

-To debug the integration test suite from the JavaScript Debug Terminal, you can start them using `yarn test:integration`.
+To debug the integration test suite from the JavaScript Debug Terminal, you can start them using `npm run -w apps/draupnir test:integration`.
 However, more often than not there is a specific section of code you will be working on that has specific tests.
 Running the entire suite is therefore unnecessary.
-To run a specific test from the JavaScript Debug Terminal, you can use the script `yarn test:integration:single test/integration/banListTest.ts`, where `test/integration/banListTest.ts` is the name of the integration test you want to run.
+To run a specific test from the JavaScript Debug Terminal, you can use the script `npm run -w apps/draupnir test:integration:single test/integration/banListTest.ts`, where `test/integration/banListTest.ts` is the name of the integration test you want to run.